Ayhamalahmad/create-read-update-delete/README.md

 The web app is developed using SCSS (Sass), HTML, and JavaScript for its functionality.
 The main elements and event listeners are defined in the JavaScript code.

 ### SCSS (Sass) Styles

 - The styling for the web app is written in SCSS (Sass) and organized into various modules and components.
+-
+- styles are applied to create a visually appealing and responsive layout

 ```scss
 @use "../sass/pages/globalpage" as *;